The Visual Components of a Psychedelic Experience

 At its lower levels, this can allow people to see objects that are within reaching distance as closer than they really are, resulting in a general enhancement of visual capabilities.
 At its higher levels, this can allow people to see objects as if they were right in front of them across seemingly impossible stretches of distance ranging from between several feet to hundreds of meters.
 Since this is most likely a physiological impossibility, it suggests that higher level visual magnification may actually be a seamless hallucinatory state which predictively simulates the details within distant visual input in a realistic and convincing manner.

 This effect is uncommon but can spontaneously manifest itself for short periods of time under the influence of certain psychedelics such as LSD or Ayahuasca.
 It is considerably more likely to occur if one spends extended periods of time staring at an object or scene within the distance.

 Distortions - The second category of visual effects found within a psychedelic experience is known as a distortion or a visual alteration.
 These can be generally described as changes in perception attributed to the external environment that are always obviously grounded in reality.
 These effects are manifested through 6 separate subcomponents.

 The particular style of this visual effect depends on the specific continuously changing direction, speed and rhythm of the distortion, resulting in a small variety of different manifestations.
-The video below demonstrates this effect at a moderate level of intensity in an extremely accurate level of detail.

 Morphing - This effect is completely disorganized and spontaneous in both its rhythm and its direction.
 It can be described as objects or scenery appearing to gradually change in their size, shape, configuration and general appearance in a limitless number of ways.